Spanish Possessive Adjectives: Key Rules Explained With Examples (Use & Omit)

 Here is a table of the long form singular possessive adjectives:

-Person | Singular Long Form |
+Person | Singular Long Form | Example |

-mine | mío (masculine), mía (feminine) |
+mine | mío (masculine), mía (feminine) | El libro es mío.
+(The book is mine.) |

-yours | tuyo (masculine), tuya (feminine) |
+yours (singular, informal) | tuyo (masculine), tuya (feminine) | La casa es tuya.
+(The house is yours.) |

-yours | suyo (masculine), suya (feminine) |
+yours (singular, formal) | suyo (masculine), suya (feminine) | El coche es suyo.
+(The car is yours (formal).) |

-his/hers/its | suyo (masculine), suya (feminine) |
+his/hers/its | suyo (masculine), suya (feminine) | La decisión es suya.
+(The decision is his/hers/its.) |

-Person | Plural Long Form |
+Person | Plural Long Form | Example |

-mine | míos (masculine), mías (feminine) |
+mine | míos (masculine), mías (feminine) | Los libros son míos.
+(The books are mine.) |

-yours | tuyos (masculine), tuyas (feminine) |
+yours (singular, informal) | tuyos (masculine), tuyas (feminine) | Las casas son tuyas.
+(The houses are yours.) |

-yours | suyos (masculine), suyas (feminine) |
+yours (singular, formal) | suyos (masculine), suyas (feminine) | Los coches son suyos.
+(The cars are yours (formal).) |

-his/hers/theirs | suyos (masculine), suyas (feminine) |
+his/hers/theirs | suyos (masculine), suyas (feminine) | Las decisiones son suyas.
+(The decisions are his/hers/theirs.) |

-3. When to Use Possessive Adjectives in Spanish
+3. When to use possessive adjectives in Spanish?

 You need to use a possessive adjective in Spanish anytime you want to express that something belongs to someone or something.